 Answer.
 U.S. exports have grown to all of our existing FTA partners, ranging from 587 percent growth to Israel, 513 percent to Chile, and 505 percent to Jordan.
 U.S. goods exports to NAFTA countries are up 289 percent, while U.S. goods exports to Korea (despite its economic downturn during the first two years of entry into force of the Agreement) are up 2.5 percent.
 U.S. exports to FTA partners supported an estimated 4.1 million jobs in 2013.
-Every billion dollars of U.S. exports pay an estimated 13 to 18 percent more than non-export jobs.
+Every billion dollars of U.S. exports supported between 5,400 and 5,900 jobs in 2013.
+Jobs supported by exports pay an estimated 13 to 18 percent more than non-export jobs.